tumelo-maja/delicate-care/README.md

 Ensure all essential fields in the form are validated before submission create a confirmation page to acknowledge submission

+5) Company history and vision (should have)
+Story:
+As a family member, I want to learn and understand the company's mission and values so I can feel confident about my expections of care for my loved one

+Acceptance Criteria:
+An about page clearly presents the company's vision and mission statements in an easy to read manner organisation staff are displayed with their name, email and one-liner aabout why they're in social care core values are briefly described in the 'why choose us' section of the home page with a link to 'about' page CTA to guide visitors to explore more about our service (links to services section) or contact us (links to contact us)

+Task:
+Implement about-us page with the company's mission & vision statements presented in a friendly and informative format Add 'Our team' section in the about page, include an image, name, role, email and one line of positive comment about work present core values in the 'why chose us' section using icons and brief description of those values Include a small text with links/buttons to invite the visitors to explore 'services' sections or CTA for contact us

 5) Onboarding steps (should-have)

 User story: